Dale-Xu1/triangle-image/README.md

 The program will be running on http://localhost:3000.

-You'll see an option to choose a file, and it should start running immediately upon selection.
-Note that WebGL has questionable support across many devices or browsers, so it is very possible nothing will happen.
+On the webpage, you'll see an option to choose a file.
+The program should immediately start running upon selection.
+Note that support for WebGL on many devices and browsers is questionable, so it is very possible the algorithm won't run.

 ## Results